celestiaorg/celestia-specs/rationale/distributing_rewards.md

     Entry_{f-1} + \frac{T_f}{n_f} & f > 0 \\
 \end{cases}
 $$

+Note that $Entry$ is a monotonically increasing function.

 Finally, the raw reward for a delegation is simply proportional to the difference in entries between the period where undelegation ended ($f$) and where it began ($k$).